AjeetGupta/learning/docs/Genrative AI.md

-## Mastering Generative AI with OpenAI, LangChain, and LlamaIndex
+                      Mastering Generative AI with OpenAI, LangChain, and LlamaIndex

-# Module 1 : Introduction to Generative AI
+## 1. Introduction to Generative AI
     1. What is generative AI ?

     2. Why are generative models required?